Touch therapies can be of tremendous benefit to the healthy mother-to-be during pregnancy and childbirth.

 With regular reflexology treatments pregnancies tend to go to term and clients generally need less medical intervention throughout pregnancy.
 Babies whose mothers have received pre-conceptual treatment are noted to be less bad tempered.

 “Hi Deborah.
-I came to you for my first ever reflexology in May last year whilst trying to conceive.
+I had my first ever reflexology with you in May last year whilst trying to conceive.
 I then had the period from hell, and then fell pregnant.
 I just wanted to update you and thank you, I now have a beautiful eight week old daughter, who has just started being massaged following your baby massage course that I did with my other daughter.

 Kind Regards, Jane Evans ”